nikosheng/adx-clickhosue-ssb-benchmark/README.md

 ## 4. Query

-Here is a list of SSB queries, the query parameter may be different between different *scale factor*.
-The sample data is generated randomly.
+Here is a list of SSB queries rewritten in Kusto, which is used by Azure Data Explorer

-*Notice that the queries may be slightly different for different scale factor in the filtering constants.
-The queries below are tested with scale factor 10.*

 ##### Q1.1